public-transport/open-transport.org/content/_index.md

        time: 18:00
 ---

-The (un)conference about Free Software and Open Data for mobility and public transport.<br/>
+The (un)conference about Free Software and Open Data for mobility and public transport.

-<span class="font-bold">Save the date: 17/18th of October in Vienna at
+**Save the date: 17/18th of October in Vienna at [ÖBB's Innovation Factory!](https://openinnovation.oebb.at/de/spaces)**
-        <a href="https://openinnovation.oebb.at/de/spaces">ÖBB's Innovation Factory!</a></span>

 Connect with open source and open data communities from Transitous, MOTIS, OpenStreetMap, OpenTripPlanner, and many more!